lambda-andrew/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+ They're used at runtime to determine type of data a React component requires in order to render.
 - [ ] Describe a life-cycle event in React?
+ Methods called during the life of your component, used to update ui and app state.
 - [ ] Explain the details of a Higher Order Component?
+ A function that takes whatever component and returns it as a new component.
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+ Inline CSS -
+ Regular CSS in a stylesheet - CSS is stored in a separate file, so things are cleaner Modules - Like stylesheets

 ## Project Setup